Early Years funding for 3 and 4 year olds

 If additional childcare is taken up, then an early years provider can charge this fee.

-Yes, funding is allocated on the basis of where your child is educated, rather than where they live.
+The funding is allocated on the basis of where your child is educated, rather than where they live.
+For example, if you don't live in Wiltshire you will still be able to access your early years entitlement at a Wiltshire provider.

 You don't need to do anything, except inform your early years provider that you wish to access the early years entitlement through them.

-Your provider is responsible for claiming the funding for your child from Wiltshire Council, and will ask you to confirm your child's details and sign a termly headcount form.
+Your provider is responsible for claiming the funding for your child from Wiltshire Council, and will ask you to confirm your child's details and sign a termly parent declaration form.

 You can split your child's entitlement between a maximum of two early years providers at any one time: three if your child has special educational needs and one early years provider is a district specialist centre.